bbrzycki/setigen/docs/source/cadences.rst

 which pointings are unique.

 |setigen| provides the Cadence object to organize multiple frames.
 This allows
-you to inject signals only in "A" observations, for example.
+you to inject signals into multiple frames in one step, for example.

 You can either create an empty Cadence and add frames to it later or initialize the object with a list of frames: